deckyal/ALN/README.md

 Trainings :
   1. chal-main.py : To train the discriminator only using l2 loss
-  2. chal-main_gan_single.py : To train using both Generator and Discriminators Please observe the required parameters to tweak the configurations.
+  2. chal-main_gan_single.py : To train using both Generator and Discriminators.
+  Please observe the required parameters to tweak the configurations.

 Tests :